bob-606/5.easa.fi/README.md

 ## 165. Through which factor listed below does the load factor decrease during cruise flight?
-Through which factor listed below does the load factor decrease during cruise flight?
 - ***A downward gust***
 - An aft centre of gravity
 - Higher air density